 19. Do All Witcher Contracts

 The Witcher contracts are not only an opportunity for you to gain some solid exp and coin.
 They have great little side stories to them and so far one of my favorite parts of the game.
 Getting to exploring unknown areas, facing dark and formidable enemies while experiencing unique stories and plots is the best part of the Witcher world.
-Oh and don’t forget to negotiate your fees, your work is highly specialised and risky 😉
+Oh and don’t forget to negotiate your fees, your work is highly risky.

 20. Get Griffin Weapon Set at Level 11

 Get the Griffin weapon set even if you aren’t planning to use the armor.
-You’ll get to keep that DPS and experience bonus that the Serpentine Steel & Silver swords provided you.
+You’ll get to keep that DPS and experience bonus that the previous set provided.

 The Witcher 3 – Death March Build